iliopou/python/README.md

 Added on 20220806: two quicksort scripts qsort4_tco.py and qsort5_tco.py.
 Compare their partition functions.

 Added on 20220807: two dual pivot quicksort algorithms.

+Added on 20221030: sort1.py and sort2.py.
+Both algorithms use 3-way partition and switch to insertion sort below a cutoff number. sort2 utilises iterative quicksort with an explicit stack of size at most the (base 2) logarithm of array size.
+In both scripts I have used a simple test bed for experiments on the running times with various input arrays.